Venkatesh0610/Named-Entity-Recognition/README.md

 **Pythonpackages:**

-•	Streamlit – It is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
+•	Streamlit : It is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.

-•	Displacy: If you're running a Jupyter notebook, displaCy will detect this and return the markup in a format ready to be rendered and exported.
+•	Displacy : If you're running a Jupyter notebook, displaCy will detect this and return the markup in a format ready to be rendered and exported.
 The quickest way to visualize Doc is to use displacy

-•	Spacy: spaCy is a free, open-source library for NLP in Python.
+•	Spacy : spaCy is a free, open-source library for NLP in Python.
 It's written in Cython and is designed to build information extraction or natural language understanding systems.

-•	Wikipedia-API - It is easy to use the Python wrapper for Wikipedias’ API.
+•	Wikipedia-API : It is easy to use the Python wrapper for Wikipedias’ API.
 It supports extracting texts, sections, links, categories, translations, etc from Wikipedia.
 Documentation provides code snippets for the most common use cases.

 **Required installation:**

 **Steps:**

 1.	create a anaconda environment using the command

         conda create -n yourenvname python= pythonversion anaconda

-ex: conda create -n ner python= 3.7.4 anaconda
+        example: conda create -n ner python= 3.7.4 anaconda

 ![image](https://user-images.githubusercontent.com/62538952/110230539-b44ff580-7f37-11eb-8593-1d46fd6d8ef3.png)

 2. Activate your environment

        conda activate ner

 ![image](https://user-images.githubusercontent.com/62538952/110230540-b9ad4000-7f37-11eb-956a-f82fb56ad39f.png)

 3. Once the environment is created you need to install all the below packaged:

         a.	pip install wikipedia

         b.	pip install streamlit

         c.	conda install -c conda-forge spacy

         d.	python -m spacy download en_core_web_sm

 			(or)

 1. Follow the same steps till 2 after that run the below command:

 	        pip install -r requirements.txt

 **Project Flow:**